MEDomics-UdeS/MEDomicsTools/python.md

     def from_decimeter(cls, side_length_in_dm: float):
         return cls(side_length_in_cm=side_length_in_dm*10)
 ```
 - @property: A built-in decorator for the property() function in python.
 It makes the functions act as getters, setters or deleters.
-This is explained best with an example :
+This is explained best with an example:
 ```python
 class Person: